 When I popped by the window, one of the offerings was an oven-baked French toast with an apple filling.
 It was absolutely scrumptious.

 I debated whether to list Function Brewing under the “where to eat” or “where to drink” section of this post.
-Ultimately, I decided to list it among places to eat in Bloomington.
-Why, you ask?
-Well, though I enjoyed the four beers I sampled, the food really blew me away.
+Ultimately, I decided to list it among places to eat in Bloomington because the food really blew me away.
 That is why I highly recommend stopping into this downtown Bloomington brewery for lunch.
 Of course, you should also add a pint or flight to your meal if you enjoy craft beer, but you don’t have to be a beer drinker to enjoy dining here.
 For my vegetarian readers, this is definitely a spot worth bookmarking before your Bloomington trip.

 The sandwich-heavy menu makes Function Brewing perfect for lunchtime dining.
 My mom and I both ordered the Gardener, a veggie-packed sandwich of hummus, marinated avocado, sundried tomato spread, butter lettuce, zucchini ribbons, sprouts, pickled peppers, and a lemon vinaigrette on carrot-pumpkin bread.
 All the sandwiches come with kettle chips or the sweet-and-tangy blue cheese coleslaw, which has completely destroyed all other coleslaws for me.
 Seriously, the slaw is that good.